testinggospels/camouflage-docs/docs/http.md

 ### Request model

-Request object made available by Camouflage is simply an instance of express request object for a given incoming request.
+Request object made available by Camoflage is simply an instance of express request object for a given incoming request.
 Following are the properties/objects available on the request object which can be used in request matching or to extract information out of the request.

 - request.baseUrl
 - request.body